ONSdigital/eq-runner-mock-sds/README.md

 ## Running Locally

+# TODO: Add a section about the preprocessing that's required to reorganise the folder structures etc

 To run the FastAPI application locally using `uvicorn`, use the following command:

 ```bash
 make run
 ```

 The application will be accessible at `http://localhost:5003`.